mutablelogic/go-mosquitto/README.md

 # mosquitto

 Golang Mosquitto client library, which conforms to the MQTT standard.
+This documentation includes the following information:

+  * What dependencies are needed in order to use this package
+  * Information about the two command-line tools, `mqttpub` and `mqttsub`
+  * Using the `libmosquitto` bindings
+  * Alternatively, using the `gopi.Unit` interface

+This repository is published under the Apache license.
+Please use the [issues](https://github.com/djthorpe/mosquitto/issues) tab on Github to file bugs, ask for features or for general discussion.

 ## Dependencies